-As of September 30, 2000, the Company had working capital of \$18.7 million and cash, cash equivalents and investments totaling \$39.7 million.
-The Company generated positive cash flows from operating activities of \$7.4 million in fiscal 2000, \$4.4 million in fiscal 1999 and \$2.1 million in fiscal 1998.
-The increase in cash flows in fiscal 2000 was primarily due to the increased net income generated during the year and the usage of NOL carryforwards, which resulted in a limited amount of cash required for the payment of income taxes.
+As of September 30, 2001, the Company had working capital of \$17.7 million and cash, cash equivalents and investments totaling \$44.4 million.
+The Company generated positive cash flows from operating activities of \$7.8 million in fiscal 2001, \$7.4 million in fiscal 2000, and \$4.4 million in fiscal 1999.
+The increase in cash flows in fiscal 2001 was primarily due to the increased net income generated during the year and tax benefits generated from the exercise of employee stock options.

 The significant increase in investing activities over the last year was primarily due to the activity in the Company's available-for-sale investment portfolio as managed by an independent investment manager.
-Additional funds were available for investment due to the Company's positive cash flows and from the issuance of Common Stock.
+Due to the desire to fully utilize an expiring tax capital loss carryforward, investing activities increased as certain investments were sold to generate gains and the proceeds were then reinvested.

 SurModics' investment policy requires investments with high credit quality issuers and limits the amount of credit exposure to any one issuer.
-The Company's investments principally consist of U.S. government and government agency obligations and investment grade, interest-bearing corporate debt securities with varying maturity dates, the majority of which are five years or less.
-A 10% increase in interest rates would result in an approximate \$380,000 decrease in the fair value of the Company's available-for-sale securities as of September 30, 2000, but no material impact on the results of operations or cash flows.
+The Company's investments principally consist of U.S. government and government agency obligations and investment-grade, interest-bearing corporate debt securities with varying maturity dates, the majority of which are five years or less.
+Because of the credit criteria of the Company's investment policies, the primary market risk associated with these investments is interest rate risk.
+SurModics does not use derivative financial instruments to manage interest rate risk or to speculate on future changes in interest rates.
+A 10% increase in interest rates would result in an approximate \$350,000 decrease in the fair value of the Company's available-for-sale securities as of September 30, 2001, but no material impact on the results of operations or cash flows.
+Management believes that a reasonable change in raw material prices would not have a material impact on future earnings or cash flows because the Company's inventory exposure is not material.
+Also, the Company's foreign currency exposure is not significant.